 It is a class E felony for a first-time offender, which carries with it up to 4 years in prison and a fine of up to $10,000.
 For a repeat offender, it is a class D felony, the punishment for which is up to 7 years in state prison and a fine of up to $10,000.

-There are no mandatory minimum sentencing requirements for any of these charges in Stoddard County, MO.
-Along with jail time, alternative sentencing options may be considered, including probation, mandatory counseling, and restitution to the victim.
-Additionally, if you are convicted of a sex crime in Stoddard County, MO, you may be obligated to register as a sex offender.
-The duration of your registration requirement hinges on factors such as your age and the nature of the offense.
-Our proficient Stoddard County, MO lawyers are committed to pursuing charge dismissal or reduction to offenses that do not mandate sex offender registration.
-Moreover, we can explore the possibility of petitioning for your removal from the registry under Missouri Revised Statutes § 589.041.
+There is no mandatory minimum sentencing for any of these charges in Stoddard County, MO.
+Additional sentencing options may also include probation, mandatory counseling, and restitution to the victim.
+Also, if you are convicted of a sex crime in Stoddard County, MO, you will likely be required to register as a sex offender.
+The length of time you have to remain on the registry will depend on your age and the nature of the crime.
+We will work hard to dismiss or reduce your charges to ones that don’t require sex offender registry.
+Moreover, our skilled Stoddard County, MO lawyers may be able to help petition for your removal under Missouri Revised Statutes § 589.041.

-If you’re accused of sexual misconduct in Stoddard County or anywhere else in Missouri, it is imperative to be aware of your rights, which encompass the presumption of innocence, the right to remain silent, and the right to legal counsel.
+If you find yourself facing allegations of sexual misconduct in Stoddard County or anywhere else in Missouri, it is crucial to understand your rights, including the presumption of innocence, the right to remain silent, and the right to legal counsel.
 Furthermore, you have the right to a fair trial under the Sixth Amendment, due process under the 14th Amendment, and protection from self-incrimination under the Fifth Amendment.

 - Investigation